-Refined sugar (sweets, cakes, soft drinks, etc.) and foods containing unhealthy fats such as cold meats, cheese, and fried foods should be limited where possible.
-Food portions must be sufficiently large to ensure normal growth, but not excessive to avoid complications with excess weight.
+Refined sugar (sweets, cakes, soft drinks, etc.) and foods containing unhealthy fats such as cold meats, cheese, and fried foods can still be enjoyed but eaten in moderation.
+Food portions must be sufficiently to ensure normal growth, but not excessive to avoid complications with excess weight.

 Particular attention should be paid to carbohydrates.
-There is no specific recommended amount for optimal management of blood glucose: quantities must be calculated with respect to physical activity and the dosage of insulin administered before eating.
+There is no specific recommended amount for optimal blood glucose: quantities must be calculated whilst keeping in mind physical activity and the dosage of insulin administered before eating.

 Type 1 diabetes at school

 Even in a school or college environment, the blood glucose levels of a child with type 1 diabetes must be monitored regularly and the insulin therapy plan followed.
 It is essential for the school to take your child's condition into consideration and make any necessary allowances.

 It is important to inform teaching and nursing staff at your child’s school of your child’s insulin therapy plan, as well as classmates where needed.

 The school should adapt to your child's requirements:

 - allowing a snack in class if necessary;